-Stan State professor Dr. Xuejun Liang supervised Van Hoogmoed’s capstone project, and the two are determining the scope of her McNair Scholars research project.
+Stan State faculty member Xuejun Liang supervised Van Hoogmoed’s capstone project, and the two are determining the scope of her McNair Scholars research project.

 Beyond requiring a research project, the McNair Scholars Program sends students to conferences, to a graduate school boot camp to prepare for the admissions process and to visit campuses with graduate programs in their field.

 Van Hoogmoed selected Stan State for her undergraduate work because, “Madera’s a small town and I liked the small-town environment and the community here, and Stanislaus is just such a beautiful campus that it’s hard to resist.”
 She has an eye on UC Davis for her doctoral work.

 “I want to go toward the field of oncology and work with doctors to come up with better treatments for patients,” she said.
 “All of that is rooted in research, lots and lots of studies, and formulating ideas and trying to come up with better ways of doing things.”

 Learning how to effectively conduct those studies is part of what she’ll learn as a McNair Scholar.
 Admittedly, Van Hoogmoed didn’t know who Ronald McNair was when she applied for the program last spring.